 Instead, this blog, Minted Empire, is a creative outlet, a journal that documents the building of my niche and authority websites.

-I purchased the Fat Stacks bundle because I simply liked Jon Dykstra’s no-nonsense approach to creating monetized websites.
+I purchased the Fat Stacks blogging course because I simply liked Jon Dykstra’s no-nonsense approach to creating monetized websites.

 Let’s dive in.